 - 7.2.
-In order to register Australian Lowline cattle, embryos or semen, the applicant must: - 7.2.1. be a Full, Honorary Life, Junior or School member of the Association with a registered Stud Name and Identification Code; and - 7.2.2. be financial for the membership year of the application; and - 7.2.3. must not have contravened the Code of Ethics of the Association. - 7.3.
-To be eligible for registration in the Herd Book, Australian Lowline cattle must: - 7.3.1. be by a registered sire and out of a registered dam; and - 7.3.2. have ears marked or tagged with Identifiers in accordance with By-Law 8 (Mandatory Identification Requirements); and - 7.3.3. conform satisfactorily to the Standard Description of Australian Lowline Cattle in Schedule A of the Constitution; and - 7.3.4. have been verified for parentage and for coat colour in cases defined in 7.3.5 using DNA-typing procedures performed at an Association approved laboratory and the laboratory report and/or DNA certificate have been provided to the Executive Officer; and - 7.3.5.
+In order to register Australian Lowline cattle, embryos or semen, the applicant must: - 7.2.1. be a Full, Honorary Life, Junior, School or Lifestyle member of the Association with a registered Stud Name and Identification Code; and - 7.2.2. be financial for the membership year of the application; and - 7.2.3. must not have contravened the Code of Ethics of the Association. - 7.2.4. be the registered owner or lessee of the dam at the birth of the animal for whom registration is sought - 7.3.
+To be eligible for registration in the Herd Book, Australian Lowline cattle must: - 7.3.1. be by a registered or deemed recorded (DR) sire and out of a registered or deemed recorded (DR) dam; and - 7.3.2. have ears marked or tagged with Identifiers in accordance with By-Law 8 (Mandatory Identification Requirements); and - 7.3.3. conform satisfactorily to the Standard Description of Australian Lowline Cattle in Schedule A of the Constitution; and - 7.3.4. have been verified for parentage and for coat colour in cases defined in 7.3.5 using DNA-typing procedures performed at an Association approved laboratory and the laboratory report and/or DNA certificate have been provided to the Executive Officer; and - 7.3.5.
 Animals that require DNA coat colour testing are: red coated animals: progeny of registered red coated animals: progeny of registered animals designated as red carriers (RC): and any animals nominated by ALCA Council; - 7.3.6. be sexually entire and expected to be fertile on maturity; and